Sanktrex99/simple-Calculator-ReactJS/README.md

 ## Live Demo

-You can test on sanket-calculator.netlify.app
+You can test on https://sanket-calculator.netlify.app

 ## Running Locally